gamblevore/speedie/Documentation/Message.md

 * Tests for valid input arguments as well as that the input file exists.
 * Reports all errors to stdout (this is done by the framework, there isn't a specific line of code that does this.)

 Now, the same search query (`--author=Corets`) will return 3 books!
 Wonderful!
-And with this: `booksearch.spd books.xml --author=Corets --description=London`
+And with this: `booksearch.spd books.box --author=Corets --description=London`

 We further filter it down to only one book.
 Perfect.